eparamasari/Operationalizing_Machine_Learning_in_Azure/README.md

 ### 3. Deploy the best model

-   In this step, the best model from the AutoML run, Voting Ensemble, was deployed.
+   In this step, the best model from the AutoML run, Voting Ensemble, was deployed using Azure Container Instance.

 &emsp; &emsp; ![Best Model Deployed](img/03-best-model-deployed.jpg "Best Model Deployed")